Salomon S-Lab Sense 3 Ultra Review Facts

 .
 This is done to promote the lightweight design of the Sense 3 Ultra.
 Overall, the outsole of the Sense 3 Ultras is quite good on hard trail surfaces, but a bit lacking on other surfaces.

 The midsole of the Sense 3 Ultra is made up of a polymer called LT muscle, which is essentially a variation of EVA, a very common foam used in midsoles.
 This variation of it is designed to be extremely light, while also maintaining the level of firmness needed for running on trails

 .
 The midsole also contains two guiding strips that allow for great flexibility, called OS Tendon.
 Finally, the midsole features a plate for protection against hard rocks or materials on trails.
 The plate is composed of TPU or thermoplastic urethane and is located in the forefoot.
 The midsole is a very strong aspect of the shoe overall.

 .
 The upper is, overall, fairly solid, except for the arguably low level of breathability it offers.

 The Salomon S-Lab Sense 3 Ultras clock in at just under 9 oz for a men’s size 10 shoe.
-This would be decently light for a trainer, but is extremely light for a trail shoe which tend to fall on the heavier side for protection.
+This would be decently light for a trainer but is extremely light for a trail shoe which tends to fall on the heavier side for protection.
 The lightweight

 design is good however, as the Sense 3 Ultra is designed for speed.
 The weight is a good feature of the Sense 3 Ultra.